 Days before Perez spoke to audiences in Toronto, Ottawa, Montreal and communities in Atlantic Canada about how her community has been adversely affected by Goldcorp, the YWCA in Vancouver gave their Women of Distinction Award in the Outstanding Workplace category to Goldcorp on May 26.

 According to the YWCA, the YWCA Women of Distinction Awards “honours individuals and organizations whose outstanding activities and achievements contribute to the well-being and future of our community, and also honours businesses and organizations that support the wellness and diverse needs of their employees.”
 In a statement announcing the award, the YWCA judges noted that “Goldcorp treats its people as its greatest asset.”
 Guatemala solidarity activists in Canada disagree.

-Protests against Goldcorp’s activities have been protested in Toronto and Vancouver in recent years.
+Protests against Goldcorp’s activities have occurred in Toronto and Vancouver in recent years.
 “Goldcorp is Canada’s shame… We are all complicit so long as Goldcorp continues to operate with impunity in Guatemala,” stated Valerie Croft, a member of Amnesty International at one protest in Toronto in 2012.